 I’m not a musician, but I am interested in learning.
 What kind of opportunities are there for the musically curious?

-Several events are being planned for Make Music San Jose that require no prior musical experience—only a desire to have fun.
-Several locations will be hosting free music lessons or Mass Appeals, which encourage anyone and everyone to play along.
-Check out the events listing or follow the Play-A-Longs – Participatory Programs link for locations.
+Several events are being planned for Make Music San Jose that requires no prior musical experience—only a desire to have fun.
+Participatory events will be highlighted in the schedule.

 Will musicians be paid to perform?